 The instanceof evaluates to true if an object belongs to a specified class or its super class; else raises compilation error.
 For example, a Student can be of type MedicalStudent or EngineeringStudent.
 Based on the required context we can use the instanceof operator here.
 Standard instanceof condition always has typecasting statement in the next line.

 New feature eliminates the typecasting statement and we can use the instance directly based on the pattern matching as shown in the below code snippet.

 This features is new in Java 14 Features list.
 Sometimes finding NullPointerException becomes difficult as Java stack trace only shows the line number where the NPE exists, but it doesn’t show the name of object whose value is null.
 In this case we manually figure out the object whose value is null.
 After introduction of this new feature, compiler will show the exact object name whose value is null but we have do some setting before making use of the new feature.
 For that we need to set VM option -XX:+ShowCodeDetailsInExceptionMessages, which enables the new feature as by default it is disabled.
 Let’s consider a class NPETest as in below code snippet.

 If we run above code, we will get following massage in Java 13 or before versions.

 Exception in thread "main" java.lang.NullPointerException at com.dev.dp.srp.NPETest.main(Test.java:7)

-If we run above code in Java 14, we will get the following message:
+If we run above code using JDK-14, we will get the following message:

 java.lang.NullPointerException: Cannot invoke "com.dev.dp.srp.NPETest.getName()" because "student" is null at com.dev.dp.srp.NPETest.main(Test.java:7)